We collaborate with ACS CAN to put both research and evidence-based advocacy in action.

 We describe our work as both:

-Tobacco control can involve multiple actions to protect people from the effects of using tobacco products and of exposure to secondhand smoke.
-These effects can include disease (morbidities), death (mortality), and economic consequences.
-Tobacco-control actions that countries, states, and cities can make include:
+Tobacco control can involve multiple actions to protect people from the effects of using tobacco products and exposure to secondhand smoke.
+These effects can include disease (morbidities), death (mortality), and economic consequences, such as lost wages due to sick leave and medical expenses to treat illnesses linked with using tobacco.

 These actions may be practiced by federal, state, and local government agencies, community-based organizations, hospitals and clinics, businesses, and households.